HTTP-RPC/Kilo/README.md

 * [QueryBuilder and ResultSetAdapter](#querybuilder-and-resultsetadapter) - provides a fluent API for programmatically constructing and executing SQL queries/iterable adapter for JDBC result sets
 * [ElementAdapter](#elementadapter) - map adapter for XML elements
 * [ResourceBundleAdapter](#resourcebundleadapter) - map adapter for resource bundles
+* [Pipe](#pipe) - facilitates communication between producer and consumer threads
-* [Collections and Optionals](#collections-and-optionals) - utility methods for working with collections and optional values, respectively
+* [Collections and Optionals](#collections-and-optionals) - provide utility methods for working with collections and optional values, respectively

 Each is discussed in more detail in the following sections.